 The name of this pasta apparently means priest strangler and is often served with tomato sauce, minced meat ragu and seafood, though it also works very well with pesto.
 In this pesto, basil is swapped out for mint, to bring freshness alongside the richness of the pistachios and if you fancied it, a few handfuls of fresh peas, broad beans or even sliced runner beans thrown in at the end would work brilliantly.

-Using a small food processor is the easiest way to make the pesto but chopping everything by hand or in a pestle and mortar gives a less processed, more natural texture.
-Its up to you though.
-Chop the mint with a sharp knife till you have small pieces then place in a bowl.
+- Using a small food processor is the easiest way to make the pesto but chopping everything by hand or in a pestle and mortar gives a less processed, more natural texture – it is down to personal preference.
+Chop the mint with a sharp knife until you have small pieces then place in a bowl.

-Chop the pistachios so that you have mostly small pieces, but it doesn’t have to be completely uniform, then add to the mint.
+- Chop the pistachios so that you have mostly small pieces, but it does not have to be completely uniform, then add to the mint.

-Add the Olive Oil then the Parmesan and stir through.
+- Add the Olive Oil then the Parmesan and stir through.
 Taste, and add more salt and pepper if you think it needs it.
-Cover the pesto and keep in the fridge till ready to use.
+Cover the pesto and keep in the fridge until ready to use.
 This can be done a few hours in advance.

-Place a large pot of salted water on a high heat, cover and bring to the boil.
-Add the pasta and cook for 10 minutes, or until all dente.
+- Place a large pot of salted water on a high heat, cover and bring to the boil.
+Add the Pasta and cook for 10 minutes, or until al dente.
 Drain off all the water, then place the pasta back in the pan and stir through the pesto.
-The residual water on the pasta should help keep everything loose, but if it looks a little dry, add a splash of hot water and a little olive oil.
+The residual water on the pasta should help keep everything loose, but if it looks a little dry, add a splash of hot water and a little Olive Oil.
+Once thoroughly combined, serve.